Eastern moose: Habitat

-Eastern moose live in thick boreal or mixed deciduous forests near large amounts of food.
+Eastern moose live in thick boreal, hemiboreal or mixed deciduous forests near large amounts of food.
 In the summer, they move to have access to wetlands and aquatic vegetation, and prefer temperatures under 15 C.

 Diet

-The eastern moose's diet is similar to that of other moose species.
+The diet of the eastern moose is similar to that of other moose subspecies.
 It consumes up to 32 kg a day of terrestrial vegetation, including forbs and shoots from trees such as willow and birch.
 It also forages for aquatic plants such as lilies and pondweed during the spring and summer.
-Like other moose species, it lacks upper front teeth but has eight sharp incisors on its lower jaw.
+Like other moose subspecies, it lacks upper front teeth but has eight sharp incisors on its lower jaw.

 Size and weight

-Eastern moose are the third largest American subspecies of moose; they are smaller then the western moose and Alaska moose, but larger then the Shiras moose.
+Eastern moose are the third largest American subspecies of moose; they are smaller than the western moose and Alaska moose, but larger than the Shiras moose.
 Males stand on average 1.7–2.0 m at the shoulder and weigh up to 634 kg.
 Females stand on average 1.7 m at the shoulder and weigh on average 270–360 kg.
 Eastern moose antlers have an average span of about 1.5 m across.